DrawDream-incorporated/.github/profile/README.md

 # Projects
 ## Project: Zeus
 The Project: Zeus is the community website for Korean developers/engineers in Canada.
 There are two repositories for this project.
+The display name is **Koanada**.
 - Project-Zeus-FE:
   - This is the frontend repository that mainly uses ReactJs and Typescript.
 - Project-Zeus-BE: